lovell/hepburn/README.md

 * Incorrect usage of the letter M. For example "Shumman" should be written as "Shunman".
 * Changing usage of NN into N', for example "Shunnei" becomes "Shun'ei".
 * Converting the usage of OU and OH (to indicate a long vowel) into OO.
-* Correct old usages [Nihon-shiki romanization](https://en.wikipedia.org/wiki/Nihon-shiki_romanization) into Hepburn form.
+* Correcting the usage of [Nihon-shiki](https://en.wikipedia.org/wiki/Nihon-shiki) into Hepburn form.
 A full list of the conversions can be found in the `hepburn.js` file.
 For example "Eisyosai" becomes "Eishosai" and "Yoshihuji" becomes "Yoshifuji".

 ### splitKana(string)